How to Download Python Packages

 Note: the conda command option <–download-only> for downloading packages, is not functional.
 Conda –download-only does not produce an error message and appears to work, but does not actually download the package.

 Try a faster way of installing Python packages for Windows.
-Build your own Python runtime with the packages you need.
+Build your own Python environment with the packages you need.
 Get started for free on the ActiveState Platform.

 How to use Pip to Download Packages in Anaconda Navigator